-DLA will continue to work to enhance and mature the design and operating effectiveness of its internal controls to improve the reliability of the GF financial statements.
-I look forward to working collaboratively with the Office of Inspector General in support of future audits.
+DLA will continue working to enhance and mature the design and operating effectiveness of its internal controls to improve the reliability of the GF financial statements.
+We look forward to working collaboratively with the Office of Inspector General in support of future audits to improve financial management and stewardship.